DefGuard/docs/admin-and-features/wireguard/multi-factor-authentication-mfa-2fa/architecture.md

 WireGuard by itself does not have a concept of MFA or any additional authorization aside from validating peers cryptographically by their public and pre-shared keys.

-Desktop Client MFA functionality is build entirely in defguard as a layer above the WireGuard protocol.
+Desktop Client MFA functionality is build entirely in Defguard as a layer above the WireGuard protocol.
 Below is a brief explanation of its architecture and the authorization process itself.

 ## Pre-shared keys

 Our additional authorization is enabled by using [pre-shared keys](https://www.wireguard.com/protocol/#key-exchange-and-data-packets).
 They are similar to peer public keys but while public keys identify a specific device and are static, pre-shared keys can be safely rotated.

-When you configure your defguard location to require MFA it tells the Gateway to not add any peers (clients) to the WireGuard interface unless they are authorized and have a pre-shared key assigned.
+When you configure your Defguard location to require MFA it tells the Gateway to not add any peers (clients) to the WireGuard interface unless they are authorized and have a pre-shared key assigned.

 On the other side a Client must have a valid pre-shared key (received after successful authorization) to establish a connection to the Gateway.